QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

 Take a variation of your code in Exercise 5 which implements the trapezoidal rule for the uniform grid

-Use auto-differentation to calculate the following derivative for the example functions
+Use auto-differentiation to calculate the following derivative for the example functions

 .. math::